 - Ask your child to draw a large egg-shaped oval on a sheet of construction paper and cut it out.

-- Glue the oval onto another sheet of construction paper in a different color.
+- Glue the oval onto another sheet of construction paper of a different color.

 - Help him create his collage by arranging the paper shapes in a pattern or random design on the egg.
 Have him name the shapes as he goes along.